KidLeiS/G12-project-1/README.md

 This was a our first project within the EdX bootcamp where we had set teams to work within.
 This has given us in insight to how the industry how working as part of a team.

-## Table of Contents (Optional)
+## Table of Contents

-If your README is long, add a table of contents to make it easy for users to find what they need.
+Please follow the following links to navigate the Readme:

 - [Installation](#installation)
 - [Usage](#usage)